The Education Foundation of Teton Valley enhances educational excellence in our public schools through a variety of ways.

 GAP! was started during the summer of 2017.
 GAP! programming is based off of critical research done around today’s most successful women from many walks of life.
 Research shows that thriving women possess three characteristics that allow her to become a ninja in her life endeavors: competence, confidence, and community connectedness.
 Meetings are designed for active community experience to enhance these characteristics.GAP! is a one-week adventure during the summer for middle school girls.
 GAP! is currently funded by The Community Foundation of Teton Valley and the Education Foundation of Teton Valley.

 Teton High School Academic Awards Banquet

 Started in the Fall of 2017, the THS Academic Awards Banquet paid tribute to the high school’s top academic students.
-Sponsored by the Education Foundation of Teton Valley, Teton School District 401, and Teton High School., this event hlights the academic achievements of the top 10 percent as well as showcases some of the educators who made an impact on these students’ lives.
+Sponsored by the Education Foundation of Teton Valley, Teton School District 401, and Teton High School., this event highlights the academic achievements of the top 10 percent as well as showcases some of the educators who made an impact on these students’ lives.

-Judith Johnston Language Arts Fund
+Judith Johnston Fine Arts Fund

 Reliving childhood memories of happily diagramming sentences was the impetus behind John Unland contacting the Education Foundation of Teton Valley about starting a summer writing program.
-This program has not evolved into an annual fund that assist language arts educators with implementing innovative programs in the classroom.
+This program has not evolved into an annual fund that assist fine arts educators with implementing innovative programs in the classroom.

 Each year, the Education Foundation seeks funding to support important out-of-the-classroom learning sessions such as Expedition Yellowstone and Teton Science School.
 Field trips to Yellowstone are highly sought after and are based on a lottery system.
 Those classes who do not draw Yellowstone trips are then sent to the Teton Science School.
 This week long trip helps 5th grade students learn more about science and explore the incredible place that we live in.
 Your donations to the Education Foundation make funding this program possible!